 These services include nutrition counseling and education, breastfeeding support and education, a health resource library and vouchers for food supplements.

-WIC clinics in your district are located at your county health department, with the exception of Clarke (East Athens Clinic) and Jackson (Commerce Clinic) counties.
+WIC clinics in your district are located at your county health department.

 The WIC Program is a federally-funded health and nutrition program for:

 - Infants and Children age 1 to 5 years (including foster children)

 The WIC Supplemental Nutrition Program provides women, infants and young children the following:

 - Special checks to purchase healthy foods from WIC-authorized vendors such as milk, eggs, bread, cereal, juice, peanut butter and other foodstuffs